 Each unit must retreat into an adjacent province under friendly control that contains more friendly units than enemy units (Reminder: Quyết Thầng militia markers do not count as units [S.2]).
 In the event it cannot retreat, the unit concerned is reduced (and may therefore be eliminated).
-Any empty province, uncontrolled by the NV player (e.g. without a Quyết Thầng militia marker) is considered controlled by the SV player [S.8].
-Any SV unit may then retreat in such an empty adjacent province when, on the opposite, an NV unit may not.

-A Marine brigade in a coastal province may retreat to any other SV controlled coastal province.
+A Marine brigade in a coastal province may retreat to any other SV controlled coastal province,